jstowers/Angular2/README.md

 Purpose:	To display an element and its children from a set of possible elements, based on a condition.

-Example:	An app lists the best restaurants in a neighborhood.
-The navigation bar provides two buttons to choose from:  Map View and List View.
+Example:	An app that lists the best restaurants in a neighborhood.
+The navigation bar provides two buttons to choose:  Map View and List View.

 **ngFor**